anindex/reinforcement-learning-practice/meetings/week1.md

 The tour of Ben Recht indeed clears my doubts, there is a whole pool of problems to solve.
 Why is it so hard to optimal control a system given unknown dynamic states?
 RL has to be the one that could easily solve this kind of problem.
 The answer is simple, the stakes could not be higher if we would like to guarantee safety executions and valuable gains (both are defined by reward function) by a series of action in uncertainty.
 Afterall, RL is to find (randomly or heuristic) a series of action **u** to maximize reward function **r**.

-## A test-beds for everyone to test: Linear Quadratic Regulator (LQR)
+## A test-bed for everyone to test: Linear Quadratic Regulator (LQR)

 As Prof. Recht stated his point:

 > If a machine learning does crazy things  when restricted to  linear models, it's going to do crazy things on complex nonlinear models too.

 And reversely, if your ML algorithm has good results on non-linear models, it has to be get acceptable results on linear models too.
 Otherwise, it is unreasonable to trust your model.
-Therefore, LQR has come to save the day as a test-bed for everything new pop out of your head.
+Therefore, LQR has come to save the day as a test-bed for everything new popped out of your head.

 LQR is a special case of optimal control problem when we know the state transitions function and we design the cost function to represent our task: